jamesb93/bend-nim/README.md

 # Usage

-The mosh executable `mosh` takes a first argument that defines what sub-command you would like to run (either `convert` or `generate`).

-## convert
----

-In convert mode, you can pass a folder or file as the input and the executable will convert all files in the folder recursively or a single file and place it at the output which is a directory or file.
+You can pass a folder or file as the input and the executable will convert all files in the folder recursively or a single file and place it at the output which is a directory or file.

  an input file/folder and an output file/folder name.
 Example: